K. C. DeRhodes House

-The house
+Architecture

-The DeRhodes house floor plan is nearly identical to—but on a 90-degree axis in relation to the front porch—the 1903-1904 Barton House in Buffalo, New York.
+The DeRhodes house floor plan is nearly identical to—but on a 90-degree axis in relation to the front porch—the 1903–1904 Barton House in Buffalo, New York.
 Oriented south to north, the main floor is one large rectangular space subdivided by piers and low bookcases with light screens into three spaces: a reception area, a large living room with fireplace toward the south (front) and a large dining room with Wright's customary built-in china cabinets toward the (north) rear.
 An entry/foyer to the east and the stairway and kitchen wing to the west extend the plan into a cruciform shape.
 Terraces protected by low walls at the north and south ends of the house extend the living space into the surrounding landscape.
 The downstairs maid's room in this house has been converted to a half bath.

 The exterior of the DeRhodes house exhibits many of the features associated with Wright's Prairie School architecture: the stucco exterior with wood trim, the strong water table, the pronounced horizontal lines of the continuous window sills and terrace parapets, the leaded glass "light screens" of the windows, the grouping of the windows into continuous bands, and the low-profile hip roof.

-The celebrated rendering of the DeRhodes house by Wright's assistant Marion Mahony Griffin is considered by scholars to be among the best to emerge from the Oak Park Studio, and was thought so by Wright himself, who inscribed it "Drawn by Mahony after FLLW and Hiroshige".
+The celebrated rendering of the DeRhodes house by Wright's assistant Marion Mahony Griffin is considered by scholars to be among the best to emerge from the Oak Park studio, and was thought so by Wright himself, who inscribed it "Drawn by Mahony after FLLW and Hiroshige".